Background pattern

 (up to 5 ml/day of oral solution*)

-Special populations
+Special Populations

-Geriatric patients
+Elderly patients

-No dose adjustment is necessary in this group of patients since systemic exposure to lactulose is insignificant.
+No dose adjustment is necessary in this group of patients since the systemic exposure to lactulose is insignificant.

-No dose adjustment is necessary in this group of patients since systemic exposure to lactulose is insignificant.
+No dose adjustment is necessary in this group of patients since the systemic exposure to lactulose is insignificant.

-If you take more duphalac than you should
+If you take more Duphalac than you should

 If you have any other questions about the use of this product, ask your doctor or pharmacist.